 '''

-Module:terminate(CTHState)
+Module:terminate(CTHState) -> term()

-'''

-'''
+Types:

 CTHState = term()

+OPTIONAL

 '''

 This function is called at the end of a CTH scope.
+The returned term is ignored.

 '''

 Module:id(Opts) -> Id

 Types:

 Opts = term()

 Id = term()

+OPTIONAL

 '''

 The Id identifies a CTH instance uniquely.
 If two CTHs return the same Id, the second CTH is ignored and subsequent calls to the CTH are only made to the first instance.
 For details, see section Installing a CTH in the User's Guide.